cucumber-attic/gherkin/README.md

 Each `TestCase` will also keep a reference back to the original AST nodes for rendering and error reporting (stack traces).

+Cucumber will further transform this list of `TestCase` to add various hooks and link Step Definitions.

 ## Building Gherkin 3